-IWI Tavor is the new supergun made in Israel and intended to replace the M4 carbine.
-Given the problems experienced by some bullpup designs – the teething troubles of Britain’s notorious SA80 come to mind – focusing on reliability may have been a wise decision.
+IWI Tavor is the new supergun made in Israel to replace the M4 carbine.
+Given the problems experienced by some bullpup designs – the teething troubles of notorious British SA80 come to mind – focusing on reliability may have been a wise decision.

-Israel builds its own high-tech military equipment, such as tanks, missiles and drones.
+Israel builds high-tech military equipment, such as tanks, missiles, and drones.
 Not bad for a nation of just 8.5 million people living in a state the size of New Jersey.
-The IWI Tavor was designed and produced by the IWI which stands for Israel Weapons Industry.
+The IWI Tavor was designed and produced by the IWI, which stands for Israel Weapons Industry.

 In its short history, Israel has also proven adept at designing rifles.
-Perhaps its most famous firearm is the legendary Uzi submachine gun, an almost iconic 1950s design made famous by the photo of a U.S. Secret Service agent waving an Uzi during the attempted 1981 assassination of President Ronald Reagan.
-Originally conceived as a cheap, simple weapon for Israeli troops, the Uzi was widely used by police and military forces around the world.
+Perhaps its most famous firearm is the legendary Uzi submachine gun, an almost iconic 1950s design made famous by the photo of a US Secret Service agent waving an Uzi during the attempted 1981 assassination of President Ronald Reagan.
+Originally conceived as a cheap, simple weapon for Israeli troops, the Uzi was widely used by police and military forces worldwide.

 The Uzi is still around but showing its age, supplanted by more modern submachine guns like the FN P90.
-Now Israel’s modern firearm is the Tavor assault rifle, manufactured by Israel Weapon Industries, which is now making its latest Tavor 7 model available in the United States.
+Israel’s modern firearm is the Tavor assault rifle, manufactured by Israel Weapon Industries, making its latest Tavor 7 model available in the United States.

 IWI Tavor to replace M4 Carbine

 First introduced in 2001, the Tavor was selected by the Israel Defense Forces in 2009 to replace the American-made M16 and M4 as its first-line rifle.
-First thoughts by the end-users were highly positive.
+The first thoughts of the end-users were highly positive.
 It is produced in two main variants: the TAR-21 and the CTAR-21.

-The version selected by the Israel Defence Forces (IDF) was named as Tavor X95 (also known as the Micro Tavor or MTAR).
+The Israel Defence Forces (IDF) selected version was Tavor X95 (also known as the Micro Tavor or MTAR).
 The first X95 bullpup rifles were issued to infantry units in 2013.

-Tavor guns are ideal for the various missions including missions that require long days in the wilderness, close-quarter combat, long-range firefights, and “shoo-shoo” (i.e. silent) operations.
-With an effective range of 550 meters, the Micro- Tavor is the most versatile weapon in the IDF.
+Tavor guns are ideal for various missions, including missions that require long days in the wilderness, close-quarter combat, long-range firefights, and “shoo-shoo” (i.e., silent) operations.
+With an effective range of 550 meters, the Micro Tavor is the most versatile weapon in the IDF.

-In fact, that means the Tavor is designed as a CQB weapon, but with modifications, like a bipod and scope could be used to engage targets at longer distances, all versions commercially available are single pull weapons and are not automatic weapons.
+That means the Tavor is designed as a CQB weapon, but modifications like a bipod and scope could be used to engage targets at longer distances.
+All versions commercially available are single-pull weapons and are not automatic weapons.

 If nothing else, the Tavor is distinctive by its bullpup configuration, in which the receiver and magazine are located behind the trigger, thus allowing a shorter weapon.
-Bullpup rifles have some reputation for being less accurate weapons than conventional long-barreled rifles, but the IDF wanted a weapon compact enough to be used by mechanized infantry crowded into their armored vehicles, as well as in close-range or urban combat.
+Bullpup rifles have a reputation for being less accurate than conventional long-barreled rifles.
+Still, the IDF wanted a weapon compact enough to be used by mechanized infantry crowded into their armored vehicles and in close-range or urban combat.

 The Tavor primarily fires NATO 5.56 x 45-millimeter rounds, though it can also shoot 9-millimeter ammunition.
-The weapon is just 25 to 28 inches long, and weighs 7 to 8 pounds, depending on the model.
-Though its shorter than the M-4, its barrel length is about the same, enabling it to fire high-velocity rounds.
-It uses a long-stroke piston system: though this is an old type of mechanism — it was used by the M-1 Garand and AK-47 rifles – it is also reliable.
+The weapon is 25 to 28 inches long and weighs 7 to 8 pounds, depending on the model.
+Though shorter than the M4, its barrel length is about the same, enabling it to fire high-velocity rounds.
+It uses a long-stroke piston system: though this is an old mechanism, the M1 Garand and AK-47 rifles used it – it is also reliable.
 Given the problems experienced by some bullpup designs — the teething troubles of Britain’s notorious SA80 come to mind – focusing on reliability may have been a wise decision.